Overcoming Ego Bias Conditioning

 · gets filtered through accumulated ego-bias patterns

-· activates historical reaction patterns
+· stimulates our default mode reaction patterns

 I am humility.